 8. Homemade Sports Drink: You can make your own electrolyte drink with natural juices, water, salt, and a sweetener of your choice for flavor.

-These alternatives can be particularly useful for those who are less active or for every day hydration needs where the additional sugars and electrolytes in sports drinks like Gatorade are not necessary.
+These alternatives can be particularly useful for those who are less active or for every day hydration needs where the additional sugars and electrolytes in sports drinks like Gatorade are not necessary for teens.

 FAQs- Is It Ok to Drink Gatorade Every Day?